-The SU reception desk is currently closed due to the national coronavirus lockdown.
-You can contact the reception team on email@example.com.
-It will re-open on 19 April 2021.
+The SU reception desk is now open in The Richmond Building.
+Alternatively you can contact the reception team on email@example.com.

 Orders for The Basket should be placed online >> https://bristolsushop.com.
-Click and Collect is currently unavailable due to the national coronavirus lockdown.
-Click and Collect services will resume every Thursday 10am - 4pm from 22 April 2021 onwards.
+Click and Collect is currently available on Thursdays 10am - 4pm.

 Guidance for student group committee members is available online and will continue to be updated regularly.

 Intramural has now finished for the 2020/21 year.
 Keep an eye out on the Intramural webpage for info about next year's leagues.

 Government guidance states that anyone showing possible symptoms of Coronavirus, such as a cough, fever, or loss or change to your sense of taste and smell should isolate for ten days.